Lovelytheband

-Lovelytheband (stylized in all lowercase) is an American indie pop band that formed in 2016 in Los Angeles, California, United States.
-The band consists of vocalist Mitchy Collins, guitarist Jordan Greenwald, and drummer Sam Price.
+Lovelytheband (stylized in all lowercase) is an American rock band that formed in 2016 in Los Angeles, California, United States.
+The band currently consists of vocalist Mitchy Collins, and guitarist Jordan Greenwald.
 The band is most known for their single "Broken" which charted on several US Billboard charts.

 The band debuted in April 2017 with their single "Broken" which quickly earned over three million streams on Spotify.
 The single charted on several Billboard charts.
 It topped the Billboard Alternative Songs chart and Billboard Rock Airplay chart for several weeks.
 The single also became the band's first top 10 on the Billboard Radio Songs chart and first top 40 on the Billboard Hot 100.

 In September 2017, the band released their first EP, Everything I Could Never Say....
 They released the single "These Are My Friends" in May 2018.
 On August 3, 2018, they released their debut album Finding It Hard to Smile.